-Since there is a limited number of situations you can face in a blackjack game, the correct mathematical strategy for each of those situations is easier to determine and memorize than you might
+That might appear to be something of a ‘fobbing-off.’
+But it’s not.
+It’s the foundation for you to employ the best blackjack strategy when playing for real money.
+Since there are a limited number of situations you can face in a blackjack game, the correct mathematical strategy for each situation is easier to determine and memorize than you might think.

-The dealer plays with one card face-up and one card face-down.
-The dealer can have any of the following possible cards, each of which is one aspect of a “situation.”
+We know the dealer plays with one card face-up and one card face-down.
+We also know that the dealer can have the following possible cards, each of which is one aspect of a “situation.”

 For example, if you have an ace in your hand, you have a “soft total.”
 Here are the possible soft totals you might be holding.

 These are called “soft totals” because you can count an ace as 1 or as 11.
 It’s impossible to bust a soft total for this reason.

 You also have a lot of possible hard totals, which are totals where neither of the cards is an ace.
 But you should always hit a hard 8 or less, which means that some of those totals can be considered the same.